The 2006 Rose review specifically recommended the use of

 Johnston & Dr.Watson)

-''Those who have an opposing view [of synthetic
+''Those who have an opposing view [of

-favoured approach produces greater long-term benefits''
+showing that their favoured approach produces greater long-term

-The academics opposed to synthetic phonics cherry-picked two particular publications, from the extensive range of evidence
+The education academics opposed to synthetic phonics,

+cherry-picked two particular publications, from the extensive

 singled out the American National Reading Panel (NRP) report and

-the DCSF commissioned 2006 Torgerson, Brooks and Hall phonics meta-analysis (Wyse/Goswami p693)
+England's DCSF commissioned, but not peer-reviewed, 2006 Torgerson,**Brooks and Hall phonics meta-analysis (Wyse/Goswami p693)

 as their conclusion that there was no strong evidence, ''that